Ketogenic diets

 Ketogenic diets go entirely counter to this, strictly lowering carbohydrates and again allowing foods rich in cholesterol; to the ire of the greater part of the medical community.

-Artificial sweeteners cause weight gain by disturbing normal neurohormonal mechanisms.
+Artificial sweeteners cause weight gain by disturbing normal neurohormonal mechanisms; they are not a solution.

 Double the risk of a heart event

-See more on this subject lower down where four distinct keto diets are discussed.
+See more on this subject lower down where the four distinct keto diets are discussed.

 "Although the subjects on the low carb diet ate the most saturated fat, they ended up with the healthiest ratio of HDL to LDL cholesterol and lost twice as much weight as their low-lipid eating counterparts."